cartant/rxjs-tslint-rules/README.md

 ### Rules

-The package includes the following rules:
+The package includes the following rules (none of which are enabled by default):

 | Rule | Description | Options |
 | --- | --- | --- |